 - A family dinner

-- Driving down a lonely highway (See Tim McGraw’s “Highway Don’t Care” for ideas.)
+- A highway at night (See Tim McGraw’s “Highway Don’t Care” for ideas.)

 - …or choose any image that interests you.